Hakan Akkaya

-Private life
+Personal life

 Hakan Akkaya was born in Bursa, Turkey on 7 March 1995.
-At age of three, he lost his two legs below the knee after he was exposed to electric shocks from touching electrical wires while playing on his home balcony.
+At the age of three, he lost his two legs below the knee after he was exposed to electric shocks from touching electrical wires while playing on his home balcony.

 Akkaya is a graduate of Ankara University.

-Sports career
+Sport career

 In 2013, Akkaya began with wheelchair fencing at the local club Nilüfer Belediyespor, which shortly opened up a branch for disabled sports.
-As no branch of wheelchair fencing existed within the Physically Disabled Sports Federation of Turkey (Türkiye Bedensel Engelliler Spor Federasyonu, TBESF), he participated at international competitions without being a national athlete, and won several medals.
+As no branch of wheelchair fencing existed within the Physically Disabled Sports Federation of Turkey (Türkiye Bedensel Engelliler Spor Federasyonu, TBESF), he participated in international competitions without being a national athlete, and won several medals.